 Filing Your Income Taxes

-The Internal Revenue Code is all in favor of homeownership, and the IRS offers a few tax breaks associated with property taxes and mortgages.
+The Internal Revenue Code is all in favor of homeownership, and the IRS offers a few nice tax breaks associated with property taxes and mortgages.
 One of these is the mortgage interest deduction.

 Mortgages on a Second Home